The Kingsley and Kate Tufts Poetry Awards: The Kate Tufts Discovery Award

 In 1994, just a year after the inauguration of the Kingsley Tufts Poetry Award, Kate Tufts founded the Kate Tufts Discovery Award, which began in the amount of $5,000, but has since doubled to $10,000.

 Kate Tufts died in June 1997, at the age of 86.
 While she did not live to see her awards grow to become some of the largest poetry prizes in the world, she certainly took pride in their inception while she was alive.

 Doug Anderson, 1995 Kate Tufts Discovery Award recipient, remembers her sardonic wit when meeting her that year: "She came into the room at the Claremont Graduate School grumbling that she couldn't smoke in there, and then she stopped and looked at Tom Lux [that year's Kingsley Tufts award recipient] and myself.
 Kate Tufts looked at us and said, 'You don't know how glad I am that this year's awards were given to a couple of really disreputable poets.'"

 Judging

 Both awards go through two phases of judging.
 A preliminary panel of three judges screens the approximately 400 combined applications that are received for both awards.
 They then pass on finalists to the final judges.

 The final panel is composed of five distinguished judges, representing a cross-section of the American poetry community.

+2025

+The panel of final judges for the 2025 Kingsley and Kate Tufts Poetry Awards is: